I am a local Neurodivergent Berkshire mum with two boys who are Neurodivergent - one finishing off college and one at university.

 strategies.

-Amy supervises and oversees the work completed by our amazing team of OT assistants.
+Amy supervises and oversees the work completed by our amazing team of OT Support staff.

 She is mum to an autistic daughter and has a passion about supporting